Calabrian Baked Pasta: The True Recipe of “Pasta China”

-If you’re looking for the right inspiration to bring the triumph of Sunday to the table, the kind that fills the entire house with the aroma of celebration and tradition, you’re in the right place.
+If you’re looking for the right inspiration to bring the triumph of Sunday to the table, the one that makes the whole house smell of festivity and tradition, you’re in the right place.

-Today, we’re not just making simple baked pasta; we’re creating a true monument of Southern cuisine.
+Today we are not preparing a simple baked pasta, but a true monument of Southern cuisine.

-My journey through flavors today begins with a pillar of conviviality that evokes the genuineness you love so much in my traditional dishes, like the SOFT CHESTNUT CAKE, a simple recipe that smells like home and which many of you have appreciated for its authenticity.
+My journey through flavors today starts with a pillar of conviviality that recalls the genuineness you love so much in my traditional dishes, like the SOFT CHESTNUT CAKE, a simple recipe that smells of home and that many of you have appreciated for its authenticity.

 But Calabrian cuisine is also made of rich and hearty preparations.